mcarey-solstice/deploy-concourse/README.md

 - All configuration is currently for vSphere.
 Should be easy to swap them out to support the IaaS you need
 -	Currently doesn't allow setting multiple DNS Servers and since static IP's for all the components accessible by developers
 -	Hasn't enabled ssh access to bosh
--	Tested on Mac :)
+-	Tested on OSX/Linux :)

 Caution:
 --------